-A recent study has revealed that UK firms are “severely unprepared” for Cyber Attacks – with potential invasions wreaking havoc for IT departments across the nation.
+A study has revealed that UK firms are “severely unprepared” for Cyber Attacks – with potential invasions wreaking havoc for IT departments across the nation.

 Nearly half of all businesses (46%) reported a cyber breach or attack in the past 12 months, according to a recent study.